jmgray/hexcast/explanation.md

 <sup>1 I suspect that the calculation for a non-cubic space would entail just a small modification but I don't know it and did not care to explore the matter for this work.
 Perhaps you will!</sup>

  <sup>2 `T` stands for Tiers in the nomenclature of this program.
-Since we are ultimately dealing eith 8 dimensions it is not really precise to speak of "Tiers", but it is succinct and visually appealing. </sup>
+Since we are ultimately dealing with 8 dimensions it is not really precise to speak of "Tiers", but it is succinct and visually appealing. </sup>